Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractors/list_pdf_readme.md

     Example of when to use: the `url_name.txt` file simply has something like `documentID?5311351`.
 Only works if the `href` contains a string, like `<a href="/DocumentID?">Annual Report 2020</a>` (This is of course, a highly simplified tag, there will be a lot more clutter on actual websites)
 * `add_date` : Optional - Defaults to False; Use if a document is simply overwritten on a website without it's name being changed.
 Used in conjunction with `no_overwrite`
-* `try_overwite` : Optional - Defaults to False; Mostly deprecated, check with a board member before using.
+* `try_overwite` : Optional - Defaults to False; Mostly deprecated, check with a Director before using.
 Instead use `no_overwrite`
 * `no_overwrite` : Optional - Defaults to False; Replaces `try_overwite`.
 Use in conjunction with `add_date`.
 As the name suggests, it prevents older documents from being overwritten, while still saving the new one if there are changes.

+##### Arguments unique to V3

+* `delete` : Optional - Defaults to True; if set to False, `url_name.txt` will not be deleted.
+This argument is also passed to `get_files` as it would delete the file once it was done with it.
+* `important` : Optional - Defaults to False; if there are more files that you *don't* want than you do, you can filter out and only select items containing the keywords by setting to True.
+If set to True, rename `non_important` in the configs to `important` (it will work either way but not without complaining if it can't find `important`)

 # More in depth explanations (Poorly explained, nerdy stuff)